 It didn’t blow my mind or inspire me in any way.
 I was never expecting that.
 And sure, the pots & jack sockets don’t feel like they’re particularly great quality but if you’re on a tight budget this is a pedal worth checking out.
 You get a lot of bang for your buck!

 Note: I’ve tried 3 Mosky pedals and 1 was faulty out of the box.
-This is a relatively small sample rate but at the price, I don’t expect their quality checks to be very thorough.
-IF you’ve got the budget, I’d highly recommend choosing a more reliable brand.
+This is a relatively small sample size but at the price, I don’t expect their quality checks to be very thorough.
+If you’ve got the budget, I’d highly recommend choosing a more reliable brand.

 What is a Klon Centaur pedal?

 The seemingly mythical Klon Centaur circuit was first developed by Bill Finnegan in the early 1990s.

 Since then, these pedals have been used by the likes of Joe Bonamassa, Jeff Beck, James Hetfield, Stone Gossard, Noel Gallagher, and many more.

 The pedal is known for its ability to add gain without coloring the tone of your amp too much.
 In other words – a fairly transparent overdrive pedal.
 Although it does have fairly pronounced mids.

 Some consider it to be an amp in a box and I’d agree – you don’t need to worry about your overdrive tone with this sort of pedal.
 Just grab a nice clean amp and you’re good to go.